 - Fellow, Chartered Institute of Arbitrators (since 2007)

-- Admiralty Law and Practice, 633 pages (Butterworths, 1998); 2nd Edition of Admiralty Law and Practice published in 2007 (cited in various Singapore, Hong Kong, New Zealand and Hong Kong judgments)
+- Admiralty Law and Practice, 633 pages (Butterworths, 1998); 2nd Edition of Admiralty Law and Practice published in 2007; 3rd Edition in 2017 (cited in various Singapore, Hong Kong, New Zealand and Hong Kong judgments).

 - The Possessory Lien in Admiralty Actions in Rem published in Singapore Journal of Legal Studies at page 291.